kleijnweb/swagger-bundle/README.md

 ## Generating Resource Classes

 SwaggerBundle can generate classes for you based on your Swagger resource definitions.
 You can use the resulting classes as DTO-like objects for your services, or create Doctrine mapping config for them.
+Obviously this requires you to enable object serialization.
+The resulting classes will have JMS\Serializer annotations by default, the use of which is optional, remove them if you're using the standard Symfony serializer.

 See `app/console swagger:generate:resources --help` for more details.